Factory Options and Specifications for Scout II applications

 - 5 x 5.5" Bolt Pattern

-- A big tire can look cool stuffed under the truck but the moment you enter a driveway at an angle they are going to rub on the body.
+- Consider that even though a big tire can look cool stuffed under the truck, the moment you enter a driveway at an angle they are probably going to rub on the body.

-- Even with a bunch of lift, if you increase tire size there is still a chance for body contact under articulation if you do not increase your bump stop length.
+- And, even with a bunch of lift, if you increase your tire size, there is still a chance for body-contact under articulation if you do not increase your bump stop length.

-Our preference is a flush mount with the outside of the body or fender flare.
-So the amount of backspacing chosen depends on the total width of the rim.
+Our preference at Anything Scout is to have the tire flush mounted with the outside of the body or fender flare.
+So be aware that the amount of backspacing chosen depends on the total width of the rim.